 1. Work 5 hdc into last ch and continue to work along the opposite side of the foundation ch

-Row 1: Ch 32 + 2 for turning chain.
+Row 1: Ch 32 + 2 for the turning chain.
 1 hdc in 2nd ch from hook, 1 hdc in each chain across, 5 hdc in the last chain.
 Do not turn your work, but continue to work along the opposite side of the foundation chain as shown in pic 1.

 2. Work into the gaps between the stitches